oslomarketsolutions/website/src/pages/en/products/index.md

     header: Feed API
     image: /img/feedAPIplaceholder.png
     text: >-
       Access global market data with high quality REST-APIs.
-OMS deliver websockets for streaming data and APIs for static and delayed data.
-The feed is easy to implement and you are able to develop your web site the way you want.
-Choose between standard or a custom feed.
-Feed may include real-time and delayed quotes, trades and orders, historical prices, corporate actions, dividends, financial calendars, stock exchange notices, top shareholders and more from several different exchanges globally.
+OMS deliver web sockets for streaming data and APIs for static and delayed data.
+The feed is easy to implement and you have full flexibility to develop solutions on top.
+Choose between standard or customized feed.
+Feed may include real-time and delayed quotes, trades and orders, historical prices, corporate actions, dividends, financial calendars, regulatory news, shareholder information and more from several different exchanges globally.
   omsComponents:
     buttonText: Contact us
     header: OMS Components